Mohammed-Alhawry/Utilities/README.md

-this repository contains different usefule utilities whritten in c#
+this repository contains different useful utilities written in c#